Pratikzodpe/Data-Science-Project/README.md

 2. **Feature Engineering**
    - Applied dimensionality reduction techniques like PCA, t-SNE, and UMAP.
-   - Chose UMAP for best separation of clusters.
+   - Choose UMAP for best separation of clusters.

 3. **Clustering Models Used**
    - K-Means Clustering